bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![Scree Plot](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/1_Scree_Plot.png> "Scree Plot")

 It's not the greatest.
 But we expected that.
 The best Principal Component cutoff here is the elbow at PC3.
-And that's not great, because the cumulative proportion of the variance explained by the first three components is only 51.87%.
+And that's not great, because the cumulative proportion of the variance explained by the first three components (from the table before the mountain photo introduced earlier) is only 51.87%.

 All is not lost, though.
 Let's plot the variance in the first and second Principal Components.
 This kind of a plot is known as a "Biplot".
 And it can sometimes tell us about interesting relationships or clusters in the data.